Graduate Program in Energy and Mineral Engineering

 What is its purpose?

-The Ph.D. candidacy examination is intended to determine whether a student has the preparation, intellectual capacity, and professional attitude to successfully complete the EME Ph.D. program.
+The Ph.D. qualifying examination is intended to determine whether a student has the preparation, intellectual capacity, and professional attitude to successfully complete the EME Ph.D. program.
 It is required for formal admission into the Ph.D. program.

 - The EME graduate program requests students to take it before the end of their first year of Ph.D. studies.
 The Graduate School mandates the examination be taken within three semesters of entry into the doctoral program (summer sessions do not count).

-- The student must be in good academic standing and must be registered full-time or part-time (with international office approval for international students) in the semester in which the Candidacy Examination is taken.
+- The student must be in good academic standing and must be registered full-time or part-time (with international office approval for international students) in the semester in which the Qualifying Examination is taken.
 Summer sessions are excluded.
 Students may take the examination during a summer session without formal registration if they are registered in the Spring and Fall semesters immediately preceding and following the exam.

 - The student must not have any deferred (DF) or missing grades in their record.